ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 1)Lets start by configuring the host name

+- In server manager lets find local server on the left hand side click it.

+- Properties page should have popped up and you will see Computer name click it to change it name

+- Once on the next page click change button at the bottom and on the new page you can change the computer name.(Changed mine to Server2025-DC01) and click okay.Will get a prompt that you have to retart your computer to apply changes click restart Now.
+(In a real world work environment only Server managers with Administrative Rights will be able to change the computer names)

+- After restart log back in and go back to server manager and the Local server to check if the computer name has changed.

-2) next the time zone
+2) Next the time zone

+   - To do this right click on the time and date in the bottom right hand corner and click adjust time and date leading you to the setting page.

+   - Once on the page scroll to Time zone and there you can chnage the time zone to whereever you need the computer to be.
+Then close the  window.(Once again you need to have Administrative rights to change the same as the one above)

-4) then making sure the server is  up to date with the most updated software update
+3) Then making sure the server is  up to date with the most updated software update

-6) finally we will configure the static IP address
+5) Finally we will configure the static IP address